Are Parenting Classes Worthwhile?

 The Advantages of Going to Parenting Classes

 Really, the advantages of pre-natal classes far outweigh the disadvantages.
 Here are the most obvious:

-For example, when my wife had swollen ankles when pregnant, a friend told her "oh, that means you'll have a bad pregnancy and birth."
+For example, when my wife had swollen ankles when pregnant, a friend told her “oh, that means you’ll have a bad pregnancy and birth.”
 There are no parenting classes where we live, but fortunately I was able to assure my wife that was nonsense.
-Swollen ankles are common amongst all pregant women, whther they have a good or bad pregnancy.
-My wife sailed through with no real problems.
+Swollen ankles are common amongst all pregnant women, whether they have a good or bad pregnancy.
+My wife sailed through with no problems.

 2. You will receive a lot of practical advice at a pre-natal class, such as how to change a diaper, bathing your baby, feeding and all the other basics you should be best prepared for.
 In some classes, you may even be taught breathing exercises to help you prepare for labor.

-3. One advantage you may not have thought of, in attending a parenting class, is the social aspect.
+3. One advantage you may not have thought of in attending a parenting class is the social aspect.
 Many a pregnant woman has found new friends sharing the same experience, and the classes will provide that experience.
 That extra support may well be a great boost for you, and the new friend, and you could become friends for life.
-That often happens, both during pregnancy and when first taking a child to kindergarden.
+That often happens, both during pregnancy and when first taking a child to kindergarten.